foundersandcoders/coursebook/src/course/syllabus/application/comment-box/project.md

 - [ ] Display the number of characters as the user types (e.g. 87/140)
 - [ ] Give user feedback with custom styling on the comment box, when the user exceeds the character limit (e.g. with a coloured border)
 - [ ] Show each comment on the page when submitted
-- [ ] Allow the user to submit additional comments, and view previous comments should stay visible
+- [ ] Allow the user to submit additional comments, while previous comments remain visible

 {% box %}